 You may be wondering how I came to this conclusion (or you might not be, but stick with me here).

-As a Postpartum & Infant Care Doula I spend A LOT of time with families during those first few days, weeks, and months with their new baby and with almost every family a conversation about Babywearing would come up.
+As a Postpartum & Infant Care Doula I spend A LOT of time with families during those first few days, weeks, and months with their new baby.
+With almost every family a conversation about Babywearing would come up.
 Now, if the family had a Stretchy Wrap, I was super comfortable with talking about it and doing a demonstration for them, but with any other type I would find myself fumbling and getting nervous.

-Our clients expect professional service and great advice from us – so I quickly realized that I needed to be educated on Babywearing!
+Our clients expect professional service and great advice from us.
+I quickly realized that I needed to be educated on Babywearing!

 In February of 2018 I completed my Babywearing Educator Level I Training through the Canadian Babywearing School.
 This coursed covered everything from the historical and cultural aspects of babywearing, to the physiology of babies, safety, the benefits of wearing your baby and so much more.
 The best part, for me, was the hands on time we spent with every type of carrier.
-Whether it was a ring sling, stretchy wrap, buckle carrier, meh dai or woven wrap, we spent hours learning about each, trying them on, comparing them, and learning about how to help someone assess which carrier best suited their needs and lifestyle.
+Whether it was a ring sling, stretchy wrap, buckle carrier, meh dai or woven wrap, we spent hours learning about each.
+We tried them on, compared them, and learned how to help someone assess which carrier best suited their needs and lifestyle.

 It was at this point in the training that I reluctantly tried on a ring sling (I already knew I wouldn’t like it).
 But then it happened.
 I put the weighted doll into the carrier and, well….